adjust/android_sdk/README.md

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Android project.
-We are going to assume that you use Eclipse for your Android development.
+We are going to assume that you use Android Studio for your Android development.

 ### 1. Get the SDK